AmanJain18/Arcade_Labs_Solutions/July_Level2/Introduction to APIs in Google Cloud.md

-# Introduction to APIs in Google
+# Introduction to APIs in Google Cloud
 ### Run in the Cloud Shell
 ```bash
 gcloud services enable fitness.googleapis.com